gaxar77/Noria/readme.md

 # Noria

+Note: This code became inoperable in one feature for some reason unknown to me.

 This is a file manager application, having only the most basic features, many of which are not yet implemented.
 I intend to grow it into a large application like the Windows File Explorer.